datastax/dsbulk/CONTRIBUTING.md

 8. [dsbulk-partitioner](./partitioner): This module contains the `TokenRangeSplitter` API, that DSBulk uses to parallelize reads by targeting all the token subranges simultaneously from different replicas.
+8. [dsbulk-smapler](./sampler): This module contains utilities to sample row and statement sizes.
 9. [dsbulk-executor](./executor): DSBulk's Bulk Executor API is a pluggable abstraction that allows DSBulk to execute queries using reactive programming.
     1. The [dsbulk-executor-api](./executor/api) submodule contains the Executor API.